- Matt LaVere, Mayor - at large

 - Meeting Place:

-In accordance with the California Governor’s Executive Stay at Home Order and the County of Ventura Health Officer declared Local Health Emergency and Be Well at Home Order resulting form the Novel Coronavirus (CODID-19), City Hall is Closed to the Public.
+In accordance with the California Governor’s Executive Stay at Home Order and the County of Ventura Health Officer declared Local Health Emergency and Be Well at Home Order resulting form the COVID-19 (Coronavirus), City Hall is Closed to the Public.
 See Page 2 of the Meeting Agenda to see how you may electronically attend the meeting and provide public comments/agenda item comments prior and during the meeting.